Inspired by tragic events in 1940s Poland, this unique & searing play chronicles 10 Catholic & Jewish classmates' lives over 90 years. Read more

-The above PLUS a copy of the program signed by the director and cast members!Estimated delivery:Ships within the US only
+The above PLUS a copy of the program signed by the director and cast members!Estimated delivery:Only ships to: United States

 0 backers Limited (8 left of 8)

-The above PLUS one free ticket to the show and an invitation to our opening night gala!Estimated delivery:Ships within the US only
+The above PLUS one free ticket to the show and an invitation to our opening night gala!Estimated delivery:Only ships to: United States

 5 backers Limited (3 left of 8)

-All $50 level rewards plus TWO tickets to the show, an invite to the opening night gala, and a production photo signed by the director and cast members.Estimated delivery:Ships within the US only
+All $50 level rewards plus TWO tickets to the show, an invite to the opening night gala, and a production photo signed by the director and cast members.Estimated delivery:Only ships to: United States

 1 backer Limited (5 left of 6)

-All $100 level rewards PLUS a copy of published play signed by director and cast members!Estimated delivery:Ships within the US only
+All $100 level rewards PLUS a copy of published play signed by director and cast members!Estimated delivery:Only ships to: United States

 All of the above plus Production Sponsor credit!Estimated delivery: